Hydrodynamic limit of simple exclusion processes in symmetric random environments via duality and homogenization: Introduction

 {\bf Outline of the paper}.
 In Section \ref{cima} we give a non-technical presentation of setting and results.
 In Section \ref{flauto} we present more precisely our setting and basic assumptions for the single random walk.
 In Section \ref{HL_EP} we state our HL (see Theorem \ref{teo1}).
 In Section \ref{sec_esa} we discuss some examples.
 In Section \ref{figlio_stress} we recall the homogenization results from \cite{Fhom3} used in the proof of Theorem \ref{teo1}.
 In Section \ref{sec_GC} we present the graphical construction of the simple exclusion process and analyze its Markov semigroup.
 In Section \ref{dualino} we collect some results concerning duality.
-In Section \ref{sec_mammina} we recall some properties of the space $\cM$ of Radon measures on $\bbR^d$ and of the Skohorod space $D([0,T],\cM)$ and show the uniqueness of the weak solution of the Cauchy problem.
+In Section \ref{sec_mammina} we recall some properties of the space $\cM$ of Radon measures on $\bbR^d$ and of the \rosso{Skorohod} space $D([0,T],\cM)$ and show the uniqueness of the weak solution of the Cauchy problem.
 In Section \ref{tipicone} we study the family of typical environments, for which the HL will be proved.
-In Section \ref{ida} we prove Theorem \ref{teo1}.
-Appendix \ref{app_localino} concerns the proof of Proposition \ref{prop_SEP}.
+In Section \ref{ida} we prove Theorem \ref{teo1}. \rosso{In Appendix \ref{app_santi} we present a model satisfying all our assumptions for which the effective homogenized matrix $D$ is nonzero but degenerate.} Appendix \ref{app_localino} concerns the proof of Proposition \ref{prop_SEP}.
 In Appendix \ref{sec_passetto} we give an independent proof of the HL for fixed times by proving Nagy's representation in our context and by using homogenization.